 - Students must bring the laptop computer onto which they downloaded the exam.
-The only other permitted items in the exam room include: the computer power supply, mouse, mouse pad and a clear drink container. - Personal items including, but not limited to, cellphones, caps/hats/beanies, smart watches, and backpacks will not be allowed in the examination room.
-The student will be asked to take their personal items to the bag room. - Prior to entering the exam room, students must reboot their computers. - Students may enter the assigned testing room twenty (20) minutes before the start of the exam.
-Students must remain quiet upon entering the testing environment. - Students must be in their assigned seats at least ten minutes prior to the start of the exam.
-Doors will close when the exam begins. - If a student arrives after doors are closed, he/she will not be allowed in the exam room and must report to the Assistant Dean of Evaluation and Assessment, or designee. - Once a student enters the exam room, he/she is not permitted to leave the exam room until after the exam begins. - Students may not request a different seat assignment or different color of scratch paper. - Approximately ten (10) minutes prior to the start of the exam, pertinent announcements regarding the exam and/or Examplify may be shared. - Students will be instructed to open their laptops, shut down all applications except for Examplify and proceed to the passcode screen. - The passcode will be displayed on the screen and/or provided verbally to students in the exam room.
-Students will enter the passcode and begin the exam. - If a student needs to leave the exam room for any reason, he/she must raise their hand to be escorted by a proctor. - Once an exam is completed, the student must show the green verification of upload screen to a proctor upon exiting the exam room. - Students must leave the exam wing (including the student lounge) and be respectful of others taking the exam.
+The only other permitted items in the exam room include: the computer power supply, mouse, mouse pad and a clear drink container with a lid. - Personal items including, but not limited to, cellphones, caps/hats/beanies, smart watches, and backpacks will not be allowed in the examination room during the individual or collaborative exams.
+The student will be asked to take their personal items to the bag room. - Noise-cancelling headphones or earbuds are permitted in the exam room.
+Bluetooth headphones are not permitted in the exam room. - Students may enter the assigned testing room fifteen (15) minutes before the start of the exam.
+Students must remain quiet upon entering the testing environment. - Students must be seated at least ten minutes prior to the start of the exam.
+Doors will close when the exam begins. - If a student arrives after the doors are closed, he/she will not be allowed in the exam room and must report to the Assistant Dean of Curriculum Effectiveness and Evaluation, or designee. - Once a student enters the exam room, he/she is not permitted to leave the exam room until after the exam begins. - Approximately ten (10) minutes prior to the start of the exam, pertinent announcements regarding the exam and/or Examplify may be shared. - Students will be instructed to open their laptops, shut down all applications except for Examplify and proceed to the passcode screen. - The passcode will be displayed on the screen for the students in the lecture hall and/or provided verbally to students in the exam room.
+Students will enter the passcode and begin the exam. - If a student needs to leave the exam room for any reason, he/she must raise their hand to be escorted by a proctor. - Once an exam is completed, the student must hand their sign-in sheet and pencil to the proctor and show the proctor the show the green verification upload screen upon exiting the exam room. - Students must not gather in the exam wing (including the student lounge) before, during, or immediately after an exam and be respectful of the other students still taking the exam.